Going through a pregnancy and finding that your skin is beginning to develop the deeply grooved, discolored scars known as stretch marks?

-Mustela’s Stretch Mark Double Action is a topical cream designed specifically for women who are either in the process of pregnancy or recently had a child.
+Mustela’s topical cream is designed specifically for women who are either in the process of pregnancy or recently had a child.

 It is formulated to treat the most problematic areas that develop marks during pregnancy such as the breasts, stomach, hips, and even the upper thighs.

 According to the official website, Mustela is capable of healing and diminishing the appearance of recently-developed stretch marks and preventing new scars from occurring.

 It’s notable that this product doesn’t contain any parabens, synthetic dyes, or phthalates, and is safe to use while breastfeeding.

 Mustela also makes these claims about their product: